Washtenaw Success by 6 Great Start Collaborative

 Trusted Parent Advisors are community change champions, working to empower families so their young children and school aged children are successful in school and life.
 Trusted Parents reduce barriers for families by supporting their involvement in education and/or basic need programs.
 In addition, Trusted Parents advocate directly with programs and systems to improve services for families.

 Trusted Parents host parent cafes to create safe spaces to talk about the joys and challenges of parenting.
-For information about how to connect with Trusted Parents for parent cafes, parent engagement or information about resources, please fill out this form
+For information about how to connect with Trusted Parents for parent cafes, parent engagement or information about resources, please fill out this form.

 Racial Bias Among Preschool Teachers